abdelazizgamal/SortingAlgorithm_VibeCode/README.md

 All methods received proper `<summary>` tags with clear descriptions. `<param>` and `<returns>` tags were present and accurate.
 Complexity information was included in `<remarks>` sections. `<exception>` tags correctly identified ArgumentNullException where appropriate.
 Overall structure matched Microsoft's XML documentation conventions perfectly.

 **What Needed Manual Correction:**
-The remarks sections were too terse—they stated complexity but didn't explain *why* or when it matters.
-I expanded them significantly with: (1) stability information (which sorts preserve order of equal elements), (2) in-place vs. not-in-place, (3) real-world use cases ("InsertionSort is excellent for small arrays"), (4) practical warnings ("QuickSort can degrade to O(n²) on already-sorted data"), (5) comparison context ("MergeSort guarantees O(n log n) but uses 2x memory").
+The remarks sections were too terseâ€”they stated complexity but didn't explain *why* or when it matters.
+I expanded them significantly with: (1) stability information (which sorts preserve order of equal elements), (2) in-place vs. not-in-place, (3) real-world use cases ("InsertionSort is excellent for small arrays"), (4) practical warnings ("QuickSort can degrade to O(nÂ²) on already-sorted data"), (5) comparison context ("MergeSort guarantees O(n log n) but uses 2x memory").
 The param descriptions for algorithms with complex logic (like partition functions) were generic; I made them more precise about index meanings and boundary conditions.
 Examples in remarks would have been helpful but weren't requested.

 **Best Prompt Wording:**
 > "Generate XML documentation for all public methods in SortingService.
 Each must include: <summary> describing what the algorithm does, <param> for each parameter, <returns> describing the output, <remarks> with time and space complexity, and <exception> for exceptions thrown.
 Format remarks as: 'Time: O(x) best/avg/worst.
 Space: O(y).
 Stable: yes/no. Use case: ...'.